marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   :option:`-fvect-cost-model`:samp:`=dynamic`  :option:`-ftree-loop-distribute-patterns`
   :option:`-fprofile-correction`
   :samp:`{path}` is the name of a file containing AutoFDO profile information.
-  If omitted, it defaults to fbdata.afdo in the current directory.
+  If omitted, it defaults to :samp:`fbdata.afdo` in the current directory.

   Producing an AutoFDO profile data file requires running your program with the :command:`perf` utility on a supported GNU/Linux target system.